-This is illegal (noticing a theme yet?)
-The agency fees are between the hagwon and the agency, nothing to do with the Teacher.
-Lykeion Language Forum are just trying to exploit employees as much as they can.
+This has nothing to do with the Teacher.
+Lykeion Language Forum is just trying to exploit employees as much as they can.

 200,000 Won of final pay check used to pay bills

+200,000 KRW equates to approximately $200.
 When I lived in Korea my monthly bills never amounted to 100,000 KRW per month let alone 200,000!
 Lykeion Language Forum will screw you over and steal $200 in the last instance.

 Shady Visibility on Healthcare

 Teachers should also be provided with clear information on the healthcare plan prior to signing the contract and arriving in Korea.
 Lykeion’s avoidance of sharing this information just outlines that they are trying to conceal something.

 The above factors in the Lykeion Language Forum contract are downright illegal.
 There are also things that are not strictly illegal (to my understanding) but also not pleasant.